+In November of 2013, the Minister of Natural Resources announced that applications for hydraulically fracturing wells would be not be accepted which effectively imposed a moratorium.
+Our property will likely require hydraulic fracturing to achieve commercial production.
 In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socioeconomic and environmental impacts of hydraulic fracturing in western Newfoundland.
-The report was made public on May 31, 2016 and the Company is reviewing the results and the impact it will have on going forward.
+The report was made public on May 31, 2016.
+The Company is disappointed in the report, which recommends, among other things, significant further study before hydraulic fracturing could be considered.